-Through a gift from Marshall and Shirley Reynolds and the Marshall University Foundation, an award was established to recognize superior teaching at Marshall University and to provide encouragement and incentive for teaching achievement.
-The award, including a cash award of $3,000, is presented at the spring General Faculty meeting.
+Made possible with a gift from Marshall and Shirley Reynolds and the Marshall University Foundation, the Marshall & Shirley Reynolds Outstanding Teacher Award is awarded annually to provide encouragement and incentive for teaching achievement.
+The $3000 award is presented to a faculty member who demonstrates superior teaching.

 - be in a fulltime tenured appointment in a unit that reports to Academic Affairs;

 - have a minimum of six years of credited fulltime teaching experience, at least three of which are at Marshall.
 (For the purposes of this award, “credited fulltime teaching experience” refers to the total years of experience that Academic Affairs counts as part of a faculty member’s tenured or tenure-track appointment at Marshall University.)

 Please Note: In any given year a faculty member can be considered for only one award that recognizes teaching (i.e., Hedrick or Reynolds).
 If nominated and eligible for more than one award, the nominee will be asked to choose one teaching award for consideration.

 - Members of the faculty, staff, administration, or student body are invited to make a nomination by completing the online form below.
 Self-nominations will not be accepted.

 Please Note: A faculty member can receive this award only once in his or her service at Marshall University.
 Previous recipients of the Reynolds award are listed here: http://www.marshall.edu/ctl/?page_id=1575.

 Candidates who accept the nomination will submit documentation of their achievements by October 15, 2020.
 Required documents include:

 - Sample syllabi for three different courses taught by the candidate at Marshall University